If You Are Experiencing A Mental Health Crisis

 Additional Information:

-I-CORT will provide peer support services, individual mental health therapy, medication
+I-CORT will provide peer support services, individual mental health therapy, medication administration/monitoring, general health care monitoring/treatment, supportive counseling, social/hygiene skills training, recovery/resiliency support, symptom management, budgeting skills and leisure time activities.

-I-CORT services must be provided as follows.
+I-CORT services must be provided as follows:

 • 24 hours per day and 7 days per week (after normal work hour's on-call services can be